 2. Check out the International Friendship Bell

 From the Commemorative Walk, you can walk to the other end of A.K.
 Bissell Park to check out the International Friendship Bell inside the brand new (currently under beautification) Peace Pavilion.

-The International Friendship Bell is 8,000 pounds of bronze, cast with images representing friendship and peace between Japan and the United States—primarily Oak Ridge, TN.
+The International Friendship Bell contains images representing friendship and peace between Japan and the United States cast in 8,000 pounds of bronze.
 It contains the dates of the Pearl Harbor attack and VJ Day as well as the bombings of Hiroshima and Nagasaki.

 Go ahead, ring it.

-Personally, I was too scared to.
-Even the on-site construction workers couldn’t peer pressure me into it—big talk from a bunch of guys already wearing hard hats.
-I mean, it’s EIGHT THOUSAND POUNDS.
+Personally, I chickened out.
+Even the on-site construction workers couldn’t peer pressure me into it.
+Big talk from a bunch of guys already wearing hard hats.
+I mean, it’s eight thousand pounds.
 What must the shockwave coming off a bell that big be like?
 I’m but one small person and I hadn’t even eaten yet that day.
 I know what happens in those kinds of situations—I’ve seen the Road Runner and the Coyote.

 But honestly, I just didn’t know proper bell etiquette.
 Was the bell to be rung just for special occasions?
 Would it be disrespectful for me to ring it?
-I’ve since spoken with the proper authorities who’ve assured me the bell can be rung by anyone.
+I’ve since spoken with the proper authorities who’ve assured me anyone can ring the bell.

 Really though, you should ring it.
 Once upon a time there was a city ordinance that stated the bell could only be rung using the wooden striker three times a day between 6:00 – 6:15 pm.
 However, in 2001, an 8th grade girl knew what total boo-hockey that was and demanded the rule be changed.
 Now, the bell can be rung at any time of day, as often as desired.
 So lemme know what happens.

 3. Explore the American Museum of Science and Energy